jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 There are two common solutions to this problem that I'll explore here.

 ### Service Locators
 Service Locators exist as a nice middle ground between static singletons and a big DI framework.
 A Service Locator is a global singleton that wires up services and then allows other parts of your codebase to access those services via their interface.
-This is often what people want when they reach for dependency injection and it's what I usually recommend for most projects.
+This is often what people want when they reach for dependency injection, and it's what I usually recommend for most projects.

 #### Implementing a Service Locator
-Unlike Dependency Injection, a basic service locator is usually dead-simple to implement and then expand as your needs change.
+Unlike Dependency Injection, a basic Service Locator is usually dead-simple to implement and then expand as your needs change.

 <details markdown="1" id="service-locator-unity">
 <summary><b>In Unity:</b></summary>